mantoni/live-tree.js/README.md

 - `toObject()`: Returns a plain object representation of the node and it's children
 - `iterator()`: Returns a new `Iterator`
-- `iterator(fn)`: Returns a new `Iterator` with the given filter function.
+- `iterator(filter)`: Returns a new `Iterator` with the given filter function.
   The filter is called with each child node.
 If the filter returns `true`, the child node will be returned by `next()`.

 ## Iterator API

+- `Iterator(node)`: Returns a new Iterator using the given root node
+- `Iterator(node, filter)`: Returns a new Iterator using the given root node and filter function
 - `hasNext()`: Returns `true` if there are more items in the tree to iterate
 - `next()`: Returns the next node in the tree